Lingwei Chen, Ph.D.

 My research interests are machine learning and security, with emphases in:

-Trustworthy machine learning: adversarial attacks and defenses, secure machine learning, adversary for social good, adversarial reprogramming, trojan attacks, other trustworthy issues
+Trustworthy machine learning: adversarial machine learning, secure machine learning, adversary for social good, adversarial reprogramming, other trustworthy machine learning issues

-Security: malware detection, software security, program analysis, other security issues
+Security and privacy: malware detection, software security, program analysis, attribute privacy, inference attacks, other security and privacy issues

 For my publications and bibliometrics, please refer to Publications and Google Scholar.

-Openings: I am looking for self-motivated students (Ph.D., master, undergraduate) to work with me on various cool projects in machine learning and security.
+Openings: I am looking for self-motivated Ph.D. students to work with me on various cool projects in machine learning and security.
 Please drop me an email with your CV if interested.

 [Aug 2021] Joined the Department of Computer Science and Engineering at Wright State University as an assistant professor.

-[Apr 2021] A paper about watermarking-based defense against adversarial attacks was accepted to IJCNN 2021.
+[Apr 2021] A paper about defense against adversarial attacks was accepted to IJCNN 2021.

 [Dec 2020] A paper about turning adversarial attacks into social media privacy protection was accepted to SDM 2021.

-[Jul 2020] Our paper titled "Plagiarism Detection of Multi-threaded Programs using Frequent Behavioral Pattern Mining" received SEKE 2020 Best Paper Award.
+[Jul 2020] A paper "Plagiarism Detection of Multi-threaded Programs using Frequent Behavioral Pattern Mining" received SEKE 2020 Best Paper Award.

 [Jun 2020] A paper about enhancing robustness of graph convolutional networks was accepted to ECML-PKDD 2020.